falconindy/auracle/README.md

 This code is all subject to change until a tag is pushed.
 If you have opinions, feature requests, or bug reports, please file issues.

+### TODO

+This code is incomplete.
+Still remaining to implement:

+* Sorting by package fields
+* Custom output formatting
+* Machine-readable output
+* Determine future of `sync` action

 ### Building

 auracle uses the [meson](http://mesonbuild.com/) build system.
 To configure,